 - We can remind you when you are due for a State Inspection or Auto Emissions test via your smart phone.
 Download the Mr. Tire mobile app today!

-- Schedule an online appointment today for a state inspection and/or auto emissions test.
+- Request an online appointment today for a state inspection and/or auto emissions test.
 We offer extended daytime, evening, and weekend hours for your convenience.

 State inspections ensure that your car or truck is safe, performs better, and saves you money on fuel and repair costs.
 Ask the manager of your Mr. Tire store about a preventative maintenance program for your vehicle.